alphagov/email-alert-api/doc/arch/adr-003-data-retention.md

 active subscription at a time.
 This exception would not make it fully append anly.

-An additional change will be to add a timestamp, `ended_at`, which is used to record the time that the subscription ended at.
-Which will enable queries which determine the number of subscriptions at particular time periods.
+An additional change will be to rename the `deleted_at` field to `ended_at`, as it is used to record the time that the subscription ended at.
+The purpose of this field is to enable queries which determine the number of subscriptions at particular time periods.
 Additionally the suggestion is to include fields of the source of creating the subscription and to include the reason the subscription was ended.

 Finally we have a uuid field stored on subscription, it would likely be better for us to have a primary key that is the uuid and then not have a second